phaethonp/we-ai/virtual_assistant_project_drawings/Readme.md

-# Semantic search over BIM/IFC files
+# Project Assistant for Semantic search over BIM/IFC files
 Integrated BIM Data Processing and AI-driven Natural Language Response System.
 We will describe 2 methods which we intend to use<br>
 ### External Computation for BIM-NLP Integration